riscv-admin/graphics/README.md

 under the (really reasonable) terms and conditions in the [membership](https://riscv.org/membership/) section from the RISC-V Foundation website.

-Alternatively, you can email the group organizers for additional information:
+If you have any doubts you can email the group organizers for additional information:
 - Abel Bernabeu <<abel.bernabeu@esperantotech.com>>, Chair
 - Atif Zafar, Vice-chair